Boston’s Best Outdoor Dining – 52 Top Patios, Decks & More

 This classic spot and its sister bar were among the victims of a fire that affected several businesses at One Kendall Square in summer 2015.
 Co-owners Liz Vilardi and Nick Zappia have since put them back on the map.
 Chef Joe Guarino has introduced a number of new plates to help you ease into the warmer months, too, like spring pea ravioli, rutabaga a la plancha, and smoked duck carpaccio.

 Bistro du Midi

 Overlooking the Public Garden, this 20-seat patio pairs prime views of the park with proper Provençal lunch or dinner.
-New executive chef Josue Louis’s menu debuts in June, but the longtime line cook and sous chef is continuing Robert Sisca’s legacy of Gallic fare with smoked white asparagus soup with escargot, beef daube with spring dug turnip purée, and more.
+Chef Josue Louis’ Gallic fare includes Hampshire pork cheeks with mustard greens, seared prawns with ratatouille, and more.

 272 Boylston St., Back Bay, Boston, 617-426-7878, bistrodumidi.com.

-This is the first spring in Watertown for co-owner Andrew Holden (Eastern Standard) and his team, but Branch Line’s outdoor space isn’t uncharted territory.
-The 45-seat dining area is covered and heated, so we know it’s a fine place to carve into a rotisserie Green Circle chicken, along with a few pints of Stillwater Artisanal, Cold Harbor, and other rare beers on Magellan Casto’s funky draft list.
-Oh, there’s bocce, too.
+The 45-seat dining area is covered and heated, so it’s a fine place to carve into a rotisserie Green Circle chicken well into the fall, as well as sip tulips of Stillwater Artisanal, Finback, and other rare beers—and ciders—on Magellan Casto’s funky draft list.
+But in the warmer months, there’s bocce, too.

 321 Arsenal St., Watertown, 617-420-1900, branchlinearsenal.com.